 In my parent coaching work I like to talk about anger and rage and how common the tendency to explode (or implode!) really is in families.
 Anger is a very real and daily challenge for most parents as they juggle the various wants and needs in the family; their child’s anger, their partner’s anger, their own anger.

 Anger is an emotion that’s especially difficult to bear; it can feel scary and larger than life.
 It can be hard to admit to feeling angry, even to ourselves, and hard to feel that we deserve support and empathy – but we always do.
-Much hurt, harm and damage happens as a result of pent up anger, yet the emotion itself is not to blame, in fact empathy for ourselves and empathy for our child is the antidote to aggression and overwhelm.
+Much hurt, harm and damage happens as a result of pent up or mis-directed anger, yet the emotion itself is not to blame, in fact empathy for ourselves and empathy for our child is one of the antidotes to aggression and overwhelm.

 Parents get angry when … they feel confused about how to best respond to difficult behaviours like aggression in the family.
 They need the skills.
 Anger can rise with speed and fury when unresolved emotion or trauma becomes activated.
 Healing is needed.
 Parents get angry when the emotional, physical and financial needs outweigh the resources and they feel unsupported by family and community.
 It really does take a village.
 Overall, anger usually signifies an overwhelming backlog of unmet needs.